 If even one kid living in poverty is too many, what is 164,000 children?

 In Alberta, 1 in 6 children live below the poverty line.
-This is unconscionable in such a wealthy country and province -- child poverty is a moral obligation for all of us to end.
+This is unconscionable in such a wealthy country and province -- ending child poverty is a moral obligation for all of us.

 PROTECT PUBLIC EDUCATION FROM THE MARKET AGENDA: Respond to the Alberta government’s “choice in education” survey

 The government asked Albertans for input on plans for legislation to “protect and enhance education choice within Alberta’s education system.”

 “Choice” is a powerful concept.
 We all want to make our own choices and be in control of our own lives.
 But the rhetoric of “choice” as it relates to our public services conceals an ulterior motive under its façade of empowerment – one of privatization and removing public funding in favour of private and individualized programs, which erode our ability to collectively provide universal access to high-quality education for all children.

 After all, when the government is seeking to enshrine the “right to choose” for students to go to exclusive private schools where the tuition for one child can be more than some people earn in a year, all while the province provides those private schools 70% of the funding it does to the public system, whose “choice” are they prioritizing?
 It is certainly not the “choices” of working families who don’t get the right to access high-quality education for their children at their nearby neighbourhood school because of increasingly underfunded classrooms.